-Certi Certificate or Certificate of Dedication is not provided Full r name of child Chur ch Pries t or minister Addre ess Telep hone From your knowledge, please tick box if it describes the child's circumstances: Criterion 3 Priority will next be given to children who are Baptised Catholic.
-Criterion 5 Priority will next be given to children of other Christian denominations whose membership is evidenced by a minister of religion.
-Criterion 6 Priority will next be given to children of other faiths whose membership is evidenced by a religious leader.
+PART B - to be completed by a Church Priest or Minister to confirm eligibility where a Baptism Certificate or Certificate of Dedication is not provided Full n ame of child Churc ch Pries t or minister Addre ess Telep hone From your knowledge, please tick box if it describes the child's circumstances: Criterion 3 Priority will next be given to children who are Baptised Catholic.6 Criterion 5 Priority will next be given to children of other Christian denominations whose membership is evidenced by a minister of religion.
+0.1.
+Priority will next be given to children of other faiths whose membership is evidenced by a religious leader.8